What is the Difference Between Die Cut and Kiss Cut Stickers

 Kiss Cut Stickers are not cut through the backing paper, so the backing paper acts as a frame around the sticker.
 Kiss cut stickers are often printed onto sheets, but they can be made individually as well.

-Kiss-Cut Sticker: Features and Benefits
+Kiss-Cut Sticker Benefits

 kiss cut sticker sheets